ILRI-Genomics-Platform/AMR-Genomic-Surveillance/mpox-genome-analysis-illumina.md

 done
 ```

-# # apply ambiguous variants first using IUPAC codes. this variant set cannot contain indels or the subsequent step will break
+## Apply ambiguous variants first using IUPAC codes.
+This variant set cannot contain indels or the subsequent step will break

 ```
 bcftools consensus \